m0vse/SPEExpertControl/README.md

 # SPEExpertControl

+Copyright (C) 2025 Phil E Taylor (M0VSE)
-Control SPE Expert Aplifiers
+Control SPE Expert Amplifiers

 This is a "work in progress" application for Arduino Giga R1 and GigaDisplay to control SPE Expert Amplifiers.

 Currently only the Expert 1K is supported.
-Only addition needed is a MAX3232 connected to UART1 for communications with the amplifier
+Only addition needed is a MAX3232 connected to the first UART for communications with the amplifier

 Implemented:
 Button handling